yoramterleth/uiglaciology/content/2-files.md

 Each of these specific efforts should then have additional subdirectories oriented around specific analyses that contribute to the effort, for instance, different data types, models, folders for scripts, folders for figures, etc.  An example of this heierarchical structure can be found in the directory `proj/Calv_Val`.
 Any scripts used to produce these analyses should be stored with the analysis output in a straightforward way, by which output can be intuitively linked back to the scripts that created them.

 ### Home directory
-Tim recommends against using this directory for most purposes.
-It is not accessible to others under most circumstances.
+Please do not use this directory.
+You may download files here, but then please immediately delete them after you've moved them into an appropriate `basic_data` or `proj` directory.
+There is very little disk space allocated to these home directories, nor are they accessible to others.
 It's better to work on projects in a transparent, centralized, and accessible way.

 ### Backups on kennicott
 basic_data, proj, and your home directory are backed up annually on the first of the year, as well as monthly and daily.
 These backups are stored locally, on kennicott itself.
 Monthly snapshots of the data are retained for 6 months and daily snapshots of the data are retained for 8 days only.
 As a result, changes and deletions to files in these locations can be undone/recovered if identified quickly enough, while a snapshot exists of the file system.
 If you need files recovered, please contact Tim or [Benji Oswald](https://crc.ibest.uidaho.edu/contact.html) at the [CRC of IBEST](https://crc.ibest.uidaho.edu/index.html) as quickly as possible.
 Existing snapshots on kennicott can be identified by typing `zfs list -t snapshot` at the terminal.

-Hard drives on kennicott are currently mirrored, to provide redundancy in the event of a single hard drive failure.
+Hard drives on kennicott are mirrored, to provide redundancy in the event of a single hard drive failure.

 In the event of a catastrophic loss of kennicott, data are also backed up offsite, via the cloud storage system Crashplan.
-This system stores recent backups of files every 8 hours, and increasingly sparse backups until backups are stored monthly, in perpetuity.
+This system stores recent backups of files every 8 hours, and increasingly sparse backups until backups are stored monthly.
+Files that have been deleted from kennicott are deleted from the Crashplan backup after 90 days.

 ## On your local computer
-Don't do significant computing on your local computer if it's not being backed up on OneDrive.
-Whenever possible, do your work on kennicott.
+Please don't do significant computing on your local computer.
+However, any products that you do work on, locally, can and should be [backed up on OneDrive](https://support.uidaho.edu/TDClient/40/Portal/KB/ArticleDet?ID=1673).
+The free access that we have to huge, cloud data volume storage (>= 1 Tb) on OneDrive is awesome, and we should all make abundant use of it.
+But whenever possible, do your work on kennicott.

 ---